mplennon617/demo-nextjs-with-tailwind/README.md

 # Setup (Do prior to the Workshop)

+If you want to code along, complete the setup in full prior to the workshop.

 ## Prerequisites
 You must have the following things installed on your laptop prior to the workshop for the interactive coding portion:
 * **Node.js** (Installation: https://nodejs.org/en/download/current)